Broadband Network Statement

 Windstream offers broadband Internet service to business customers that includes quality of service management that provides such customers the opportunity to specify the priority of certain subsets of their traffic with respect to other subsets of their traffic.

-Pricing for Windstream’s small business broadband Internet access services can be found at https://smallbusiness.windstream.com/internet-solutions, while pricing for Windstream’s large business broadband Internet access services is on a quote basis through https://www.windstreambusiness.com.
+Pricing for Windstream’s small business broadband Internet access services can be found at https://business.windstream.com/internet-solutions, while pricing for Windstream’s large business broadband Internet access services is on a quote basis through https://www.windstreambusiness.com.
 Pricing for Windstream’s residential broadband Internet access services can be found at https://www.windstream.com through the links for Residential High-Speed Internet.
-Any applicable early termination fees are described in the broadband Internet access service offer and Windstream’s online Terms and Conditions which can be found at http://www.windstream.com/terms.
+Any applicable early termination fees are described in the broadband Internet access service offer and Windstream’s online Terms and Conditions which can be found at https://www.windstream.com/about/legal/Terms-and-Conditions. or subject to contract terms

 Questions and Concerns

-Customers with questions or experiencing broadband Internet access service problems may contact Windstream’s Internet customer support at (866) 445-0978.
-The center is open on a 24 x 7 basis.
-Internet edge providers may email complaints, questions, security concerns, and reports of Internet abuse to email@example.com.
+Residential and small business customers with questions or experiencing broadband Internet access service problems may contact Windstream's Internet customer support at (800) 347-1991.
+Large business customers may contact Windstream's customer support at (800) 600-5050.
+These centers are available 24 x 7 basis.
+Internet edge providers may email complaints, questions, security concerns, and reports of Internet abuse to [email protected].

 Windstream reserves the right to update this Broadband Network Statement and will do so as circumstances warrant.